• Visualizations

 Many people define the American dream as owning your own home, not to mention a comfortable lifestyle, healthy children, and a secure retirement.
 But the ability to afford a home—let alone all those other things—depends entirely on where you live and your level of income.
 This makes apples-to-apples comparisons across the country extremely difficult.
 How can you easily compare real estate locations and income levels for the entire population?
 Take a look at our new map to find out.

-Our viz experts took a unique and creative approach to modeling the data.
+Our experts took a unique and creative approach to modeling the data.
 We started first by taking data from the U.S. Census Bureau to find out the median income for people in 98 of the biggest cities in the U.S. Using a 40-hour work week as the standard, we calculated an average hourly rate.
 This levels the playing field between all the different types of jobs in the country (some people make a salary, others are paid by the hour).

 Next, thanks to Zillow, we figured out the median housing price for each city and determined a monthly mortgage payment.
 Most people take out a 30-year loan, so that’s what we used too.
 Finally, we compared the two numbers to see how long you’d have to work to make that mortgage payment each month.
-We color-coded and mapped the results in 3-D, revealing a couple of key insights into the housing market and income inequality in the U.S.
+We color-coded and mapped the results, revealing a couple of key insights into the housing market and income inequality in the U.S.

-Top 10 Cities Where you Have to Work the Most Hours to Afford a Home
+Top 10 Cities Where You Have to Work the Most Hours to Afford a Home

-2. Los Angeles, CA - 112 hours
+2. Los Angeles, CA - 115 hours

-3. Miami, FL - 109 hours
+3. Anaheim, CA - 104 hours

-4. San Francisco, CA - 107 hours
+4. San Jose, CA - 101 hours

-7. Long Beach, CA - 78 hours
+5. Long Beach, CA - 99 hours

-8. San Diego, CA - 77 hours
+8. San Diego, CA - 93 hours

-9. Santa Ana, CA - 74 hours
+9. Santa Ana, CA - 92 hours

 About the article